WHAT YOU NEED TO KNOW:

 Website Resources

 - If you live within 10 miles of the Cook Nuclear Plant, your first warning may be an IPAWS Wireless Emergency Alert or a B-WARN! alert.
-If you receive an alert, tune to a radio or TV station listed on page 3 for emergency information.
+If you receive an alert, tune to a radio or TV station (see the “Emergency Alert System (EAS) Area Radio and TV Stations” section above).

 What should you do if you are told to seek shelter?

-During a nuclear emergency, it is very important to limit your outdoor activities as much as possible.
-Please stay indoors and follow the instructions provided in radio and TV messages.
+During a nuclear emergency, it is very important to limit your outdoor activities as much as

 What should you do if you are ordered to evacuate your farm?

 If you live within 10 miles of the Cook Nuclear Plant, you may be told to evacuate.
-You may be permitted, with directions from the state and county, to reenter the evacuated area temporarily to tend to the needs of your farm.
-You will receive instructions on where to check in, what routes to use, safety precautions and decontamination procedures.
+You may be

 Your Cooperative Extension Service agent can provide animal health and feeding guidelines.